Bttendance/Bttendance-Sails/README.md

 - Attribute doen't contain Capital Letter.
 - Attribute uses '_' as space between words.
 - Model overwrite 'MongoDB' object_id as integer which starts from 1.
+- User Model is for Access (which includes username, email, password, access_token, etc)
+- Professor & Student's 'id' is same as User 'id'.

 ####API
 - CRUD API is only approved for admin security string (currently admin_access : 'asdf1234')